-The current provision is moving from an established location in the borough's highest area of deprivation (High Street Ward) to Health ward.
+The current provision is moving from an established location in the borough's highest area of deprivation (High Street Ward) to Heath Ward.

 The current location in High Street ward is served well by public transport.
 The new location can be reached by public transport but would be an additional journey/cost to High Street Ward residents.
-For users coming into a central Town Centre location from other areas of the borough
+For users coming into a central Town Centre location from other areas of the borough, the cost of an additional journey could be a barrier to accessing these services.

 Maidstone Borough Council is committed to supporting vulnerable residents to ensure no one is left behind.
-On 25 January 2023, The Council's Executive agreed the Poverty should be included as an additional protected characteristic.
-Poverty will be included as part of the Council's Equalities Impact Assessment, supporting decision making.
+On 25 January 2023, The Council's Executive agreed Poverty should be included as an additional protected characteristic.
+Poverty will be included as part of the Council's Equalities Impact Assessment, supporting decision-making.